-1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210.
-The maximum possible score for addressing all criteria is 100 points.
-The maximum possible score for addressing each criterion is indicated in parentheses.
+1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210 of EDGAR.
+The maximum score for all selection criteria is 150, and the maximum possible score for each selection criterion is indicated in parentheses.
 The selection criteria for this competition are as follows:

+(b) Quality of the project design (40 points).
 The Secretary considers the quality of the design of the proposed project.
-In determining the quality of the design of the proposed project, the Secretary considers the extent to which—
+In determining the quality of the design of the proposed project, the Secretary considers the following factors:

+(c) Quality of project personnel (20 points).
 The Secretary considers the quality of the personnel who will carry out the proposed project.
 In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.
-In addition, the Secretary considers the following factors—
+In addition, the Secretary considers the following factors:

-(1) The qualifications, including relevant training and experience, of the project director or principal investigator; and
+(i) The qualifications, including relevant training and experience, of the project director or principal investigator (10 points).

-(2) The qualifications, including relevant training and experience, of key project personnel.
+(ii) The qualifications, including relevant training and experience, of key project personnel (10 points).

+(e) Quality of the project evaluation (30 points).
 The Secretary considers the quality of the evaluation to be conducted of the proposed project.
-In determining the quality of the project evaluation, the Secretary considers the extent to which—
+In determining the quality of the evaluation, the Secretary considers the following factors: